jimender2/spicebot-old/otherfiles/ChallengesDocumentation.md

 Additionally most of the commands can be run with a target such as `.duel stats target-nick`

+Commands that target other users, detect if the other user is in the room, and if they have duels enabled.

+## Duel

+* Duels cannot be initiated in privmsg, but the other commands can

+* You cannot duel yourself, or the bot

+* You cannot duel those that are not in the room, on a timeout, or have duels disabled.

+* You may not duel the same person twice in a row.

+* You can attack a random person using `.duel random`

+* weapon is selected from personal weaponslocker unless manually specified `.duel target awesome-weapon`

+### Actual combat process

+* Check that Instigator and Target have health, if not give them 1000 health

+* Instigator has a random chance of finding a loot item, but if they lose the current duel, the winner takes the loot.

+* Winner is selected by a complex dice roll setup (d20)

+** Each Player gets 1 roll

+** Instigator gets an extra roll for initiating the attack

+** The person with more XP points gets an extra roll

+** Coinflip gives lucky person an extra roll

+** the results of the dice rolls are stored in an array, and the largest number is the one used

+** player with the highest number wins

+* weapon is selected from personal weaponslocker unless manually specified

+* Damage is randomized.

+* winner gains 5 XP, loser gains 3 XP

+* If the winner kills the oponent, all backpack items in losers inventory now belong to the winner.

+## Health Regeneration

+An incentive for Being in the channel:

+Every 30 minutes, if your health is below 500, you will gain 50 health.

 ## Timeouts

 * Note: Spicebot has it's own timeout system that should not be confused with Duels!!!
 You can circumvent some of spicebots timeouts by running the simpler commands in privmsg.